hpc-uk/build-instructions/README.md

 Contains information on building and optimising software for various HPC platforms.

 This is a community resource and we are keen to have contributions from all.
+Please open an issue or pull request if you wish to contribute.

 How to Contribute
 -----------------